Glorifying Sex, Drugs, Violence, and Deviant Behavior

 Trangressive Fiction makes art out of even the worst circumstances.

 Plain ole sex is the one that continues to surprise me with its ability to offend people.

 It's like using the word damn instead of fuck.
 It doesn't carry the same offensive weight like it had decades before.

-Words like smut and unneccessary get thrown around quite a bit when there's sex in transgressive fiction.
+Words like smut and unnecessary get thrown around quite a bit when there's sex in transgressive fiction.

 Even lesser known authors find their works being crucified for elements of sex being criticized in their novels.

 So ... why is sex still scandalous even for critics of transgressive fiction?

 Transgressive Fiction shows realistic sex that isn't glamourized and sex that has the option of being either making love or just fucking or some place in-between.
 Transgressive fiction doesn't shy away from the mediocrity of sex and instead portrays it as it is ... in any amount of detail.